Valphai/Jumping-Lizards/README.md

 # Controls

-Press space to jump, Thats it!
+Press and hold space to jump, Thats it!

 # Credits